MrJurgenWillems/Habilitation/README.md

 inter sector collaborations.

-Given the unique role of prosocial motivation and behavior in the public and nonprofit sectors, in Article 8 (Willems & Walk, 2013) we aim to explore the relationship between volunteer motives and task preferences in order to provide volunteer managers with better insight in how tasks can be assigned to keep youth volunteers satisfied.
+Given the unique role of prosocial motivation and behavior in the public and nonprofit sectors, in Article 8 (Willems and Walk 2013) we aim to explore the relationship between volunteer motives and task preferences in order to provide volunteer managers with better insight in how tasks can be assigned to keep youth volunteers satisfied.
 Earlier seminal